-Essential Tools For Writers
+10 Essential Tools For Writers

-Now that you’ve got your own machine, the next thing you’ll need is a decent writing software.
-It is one of the most important things as you’ll be spending a lot of time using it, so make sure that you explore all your options and choose wisely.
+Now that you’ve got your own machine, the next thing you’ll need is writing software.
+Why I have it here at the 2nd place is because as a writer you’ll be spending a lot of time using it, so make sure that you explore all your options and choose wisely.

 - Microsoft Word for Windows

-- Pages for MacBook.
+- Pages for MacBook

 You can always buy books from shops or online or from sale or seconds.
 If you want to explore cheaper and better options then get e-books or a library membership.
-Also, there are millions of free books you can simply download and read on your laptop or phone if you don’t have an e-reader.
-The bottom line is that you NEED to read.
+Also, there are millions of free books you can simply download and read on your laptop or phone if you don’t have an e-reader through websites like Project Gutenberg and Librivox.

 5. Language Guides: